JSchoeck/portfolio/README.md

 #### [EOL_BMG](https://github.com/JSchoeck/portfolio/tree/master/EOL_BMG)
 Analysis and classification of serial production end-of-line tester data using a kNN-classifier and an ANN on the error code as a OneHotEncoded multi-class dependant variable.
 The dataset consists of over 1 M observations with 30 selected features.
 Model quality was quantified using appropriate accuracy measurements for each model.
 The results yield insight into reasons of failure and help increase the yield of the production line.
-- Tools: Python, Pandas, numpy, matplotlib, scikit-learn, Keras, Tensorflow
+- Tools: Python, Pandas, numpy, matplotlib, scikit-learn, Keras/Tensorflow

 ### 3. Kaggle Competitions
 #### [Tweet Sentiment Extraction](https://github.com/JSchoeck/portfolio/tree/master/Kaggle/Tweet%20Sentiment%20Extraction)